 The old Scottish pub that found a new life in California

-An old Scottish pub has been given a new life in the US, at the hi-tech headquarters of California health firm.
+An old Scottish pub has been given a new life in the US at the hi-tech offices of a Californian health firm.

 The Art Nouveau interior of St Mungo Vintners - with its dark wood, stained glass and brass fittings - was saved by an antiques dealer when the pub closed its doors in Glasgow in 1974.